Shoals Technologies Group (NASDAQ:SHLS) Releases Quarterly Earnings Results, Misses Estimates By $0.01 EPS

-Shoals Technologies Group (NASDAQ:SHLS – Get Rating) announced its earnings results on Thursday.
-The company reported $0.01 EPS for the quarter, missing the consensus estimate of $0.02 by ($0.01), MarketWatch Earnings reports.
-The business had revenue of $48.00 million during the quarter, compared to analyst estimates of $46.50 million.
-Shoals Technologies Group had a negative return on equity of 78.16% and a net margin of 4.14%.
-The firm’s revenue was up 23.7% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $0.06 earnings per share.
+Shoals Technologies Group (NASDAQ:SHLS – Get Rating) released its quarterly earnings data on Thursday.
+The company reported $0.01 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.02 by ($0.01), MarketWatch Earnings reports.
+Shoals Technologies Group had a net margin of 4.14% and a negative return on equity of 78.16%.
+The business had revenue of $48.00 million for the quarter, compared to the consensus estimate of $46.50 million.
+During the same quarter last year, the firm earned $0.06 EPS.
+The company’s revenue for the quarter was up 23.7% on a year-over-year basis.
 Shoals Technologies Group updated its Q1 2022 guidance to EPS and its FY 2022 guidance to EPS.

-Several institutional investors have recently modified their holdings of SHLS.
-Metropolitan Life Insurance Co NY bought a new stake in shares of Shoals Technologies Group during the 4th quarter valued at $51,000.
-Castleark Management LLC increased its position in shares of Shoals Technologies Group by 79.8% in the 4th quarter.
-Castleark Management LLC now owns 4,280 shares of the company’s stock valued at $104,000 after buying an additional 1,900 shares in the last quarter.
-Advisors Asset Management Inc. bought a new stake in shares of Shoals Technologies Group in the 4th quarter valued at $236,000.
-Janus Henderson Group PLC bought a new stake in shares of Shoals Technologies Group in the 3rd quarter valued at $251,000.
-Finally, Virtu Financial LLC increased its position in shares of Shoals Technologies Group by 64.9% in the 4th quarter.
-Virtu Financial LLC now owns 17,381 shares of the company’s stock valued at $422,000 after buying an additional 6,840 shares in the last quarter.
-Institutional investors own 67.87% of the company’s stock.
+Hedge funds have recently modified their holdings of the company.
+Metropolitan Life Insurance Co NY acquired a new stake in shares of Shoals Technologies Group in the fourth quarter valued at about $51,000.
+Castleark Management LLC increased its stake in shares of Shoals Technologies Group by 79.8% in the fourth quarter.
+Castleark Management LLC now owns 4,280 shares of the company’s stock valued at $104,000 after buying an additional 1,900 shares during the period.
+Advisors Asset Management Inc. acquired a new stake in shares of Shoals Technologies Group in the fourth quarter valued at about $236,000.
+Janus Henderson Group PLC acquired a new stake in shares of Shoals Technologies Group in the third quarter valued at about $251,000.
+Finally, Virtu Financial LLC increased its stake in shares of Shoals Technologies Group by 64.9% in the fourth quarter.
+Virtu Financial LLC now owns 17,381 shares of the company’s stock valued at $422,000 after buying an additional 6,840 shares during the period.
+67.87% of the stock is owned by institutional investors.

 Shoals Technologies Group Company Profile (Get Rating)